angular-gantt/angular-gantt/README.md

 2. Put directive `gantt` into your HTML code at the position you would like to show the Gantt chart.

         <gantt></gantt>
 3. Any operation on the Gantt (like loading data) must be made after the chart has been initialized.
-The event 'on-gantt-ready' can be used to get notified as soon as this is the case.
+The event 'event:gantt-ready' can be used to get notified as soon as it's ready.

    ```js
     $scope.$on('event:gantt-ready', function() {